 :Out < filename >| STDERR| STDOUT

 Creates and redirects all query results to the file specified by file name, to stderr or to stdout.
 By default, output is sent to stdout.
-If the file already exists, it will be truncated to zero bytes.
+If the file already exists, it is truncated to zero bytes.
 The Out command can appear multiple times in a script.

 :Perftrace < filename >| STDERR| STDOUT

 Creates and redirects all performance trace information to the file specified by file name, to stderr or to stdout.
 By default performance trace output is sent to stdout.
-If the file already exists, it will be truncated to zero bytes.
+If the file already exists, it is truncated to zero bytes.
 The Perftrace command can appear multiple times in a script.

 Execution Control Commands